kylejschultz/caddyy/README.md

 # Caddyy

-> Next-gen media automation platform - A modern, self-contained alternative to Sonarr/Radarr
+> A Modern Media Management Solution

 ## Overview

 Caddyy is a media automation application that simplifies the process of fetching and organizing media content.
+Designed as a simple-to-use alternative to Radarr/Sonarr.

 ### Key Features (Planned)